6 To The 2nd Power

 • How do I calculate 6 to the power of a fraction (e.g., 6^(1/2))?
 Raising a number to a fractional exponent involves taking the root of the number.
 6^(1/2) is equivalent to the square root of 6 (√6), approximately 2.449.
 6^(1/3) is the cube root of 6, and so on.

 • Can exponents be decimals or irrational numbers?
 Yes, exponents can be any real number.
-For example, 6^2.5 or 6^π are valid expressions, although their calculation may require more advanced techniques.
+Here's one way to look at it: 6^2.5 or 6^π are valid expressions, although their calculation may require more advanced techniques.

 • What are some common mistakes people make when working with exponents?
 Common errors include incorrect application of exponent rules (especially when dealing with negative exponents or fractions), forgetting the order of operations (PEMDAS/BODMAS), and misinterpreting the notation.